You are here

-Approval for a Plan of Study is needed from the advisor(s) named by the student on the form.
+Approval for a Plan of Study is needed from the faculty advisor(s) named by the student on the form.
 Doctoral committee appointment forms and exam announcements require approval from the member the student designates as chair (or the two co-chairs).
 These forms also require programlevel approval from the Director of Graduate Studies.

 There are two forms (the Master’s/Specialist Committee Appointment form and the doctoral Prospectus/Proposal Confirmation form) that are approved or submitted by the graduate program coordinator in the department rather than a faculty approver.

 How will I know I have forms to approve in GradPath?